Tell me your landscape and I’ll tell you who you are.

 Jessica Hayes is the Technology Officer at Carlson Capital Management.
 Jessica works as part of the Operations & Technology team at the firm and is responsible for ensuring the effectiveness and efficiency of technology infrastructure.
 Jessica provides technical support for colleagues as well as training on hardware, software programs and leveraging the use of multiple devices.
 She also works with the Operations & Technology team on project management.

 Jessica earned an Associate in Arts degree from Anoka-Ramsey Community College.
 She also attended the University of Minnesota – Duluth, where she completed coursework in Computer Science.
 Jessica joined RE/MAX Results in 2011 and provided technical support and training to real estate agents and office staff.
 When she’s not working, Jessica enjoys photography and discovering new bike trails.
-She is a Minnesota native and currently resides in Northfield, Minnesota.
+She is a Minnesota native and currently resides in Northfield, Minnesota with her cats Max and Dexter, and her dog, Elliot.

 Senior Integrated Wealth Advisor